sam0x2b/vivirun/README.md

 Implements IGT and all timer behaviors (start, split, reset).
 Also provides version checking (based on the data.win hash).
 Built-in settings provide control over optional splits and debugging features.
 Log files are located in `"vivi_asl"` folder aside the script.

 **Supported versions:**
-- `0.11` -- "indev" build, was distributed for limited time durring public playtesting session.
+- `0.11` -- "indev" build, was distributed for limited time during public playtesting session.
 File version is `0.1.0.0`. _IGT uses level's frame counter, so pausing in game pauses IGT_.

 **Deprecated versions:**
 - `0.1` -- buggy, version `0.11` changed nothing in terms of gameplay.